 Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the consolidated statement of comprehensive income within 'finance income or costs'.
-All other foreign exchange gains and losses are presented in the consolidated statement of comprehensive income within 'other operating income'.
+All other foreign exchange gains and losses are presented in profit or loss within 'administrative expenses'.